We are planning an amazing summer of camp ministry at John Knox Ranch

 The safety of camp this summer depends on a partnership between camp staff and camp families.
 Below is a summary of Camp Family responsibilities.

-- Conduct 2 week Pre-Camp Screening before your camper's session and bring completed form to check-in.
-If you do not bring this completed form with you to check-in, your camper may not stay for their session.
+- Conduct 2 week prescreening before your camper's session and bring completed form to check-in; OR bring a copy of your camper's completed Covid19 vaccine card.
+If you do not bring either the Covid vaccine record or the completed "Pre-camp Screening form" with you to check-in, your camper will not be permitted to stay for their session.

 - Ensure that all forms, including your vaccination shot record, are uploaded to the camp registration portal in UltraCamp.
 You will need to log in to the registration portal and sign this form electronically. https://www.ultracamp.com/clientlogin.aspx?idCamp=912&campCode=LMy